 In granting accreditation, the American Academy of Sleep Medicine requires a sleep center to meet or to exceed all standards for professional quality including testing procedures, patient contacts, and physician training.
-Dr. Beth Malow, Professor of Neurology and Medical Director of the Center, attributes the successful accreditation to the team efforts of the technical, professional, and administrative staff at Vanderbilt, and the strong support of the Department of Neurology.
+Beth Malow, MD, MS, Professor of Neurology and Medical Director of the Center, attributes the successful accreditation to the team efforts of the technical, professional, and administrative staff at Vanderbilt, and the strong support of the Department of Neurology.
 The Center is unique in being hotel-based and multidisciplinary, with involvement of neurology, pulmonary medicine, pediatrics, psychiatry, otolaryngology, and oral surgery.
 Children make up approximately thirty percent of the patient volume.

 The only approved accredited year is Post Graduate Year (PGY) 4 or higher, for one academic year.

 Prerequisite Training/ Selection Criteria

 The candidate should have successfully completed a residency in an ACGME and ABIM accredited training program in internal medicine, neurology, pulmonary, psychiatry, pediatrics, family medicine or otolaryngology, and must be board-eligible in that specialty.
 Candidates are selected based on their achievements during residency, on letters of recommendation and evaluations they receive in their training programs, and on a formal interview.
 Our fellowship participates in the NRMP Match for Sleep Medicine Fellowship.
 We sponsor H1b and J1 visas.

 July 15: Program begins accepting applications via ERAS

 September 11: Ranking Opens

 October 16: Rank Order List Certification